The Ultimate Guide to Turkey

 All of our turkeys come from the best USDA Grade A hens.

-Boneless Turkeys - crafted from the same process above, these turkeys are all meat and no bone.
-Easy to slice and full of flavor and juiciness.
-Available both sliced and unsliced.
+Boneless Turkeys: Crafted from the same process above, these turkeys are all meat and no bone.
+They are easy to slice and full of flavor and juiciness.
+They are available sliced and unsliced.

 How Smoked Turkey is Made

 It starts with a turkey.
-The fresh raw turkey is then marinated (brined) or wet cured in some manner prior to being smoked and cooked.
-Although it sounds simple, each person making smoked turkeys can make their own decisions surrounding smoke flavor, marinade ingredients, and time taken for the entire process.
+The fresh, raw turkey is then marinated (brined) or wet-cured before being smoked and cooked.
+Although it sounds simple, each person making smoked turkeys can make their own decisions regarding smoke flavor, marinade ingredients, and the time taken for the entire process.

 At Burgers’ Smokehouse, we also start with a fresh, raw turkey.
-We then cure the turkey for several days, in our simple ingredient brine recipe, to allow for the ingredients to naturally migrate throughout the turkey.
-When this step is complete, we slow smoke it and cook it over natural hickory wood chips.
+We then cure the turkey for several days in our simple ingredient brine recipe to allow the ingredients to migrate naturally throughout the turkey.
+When this step is complete, we slow-smoke it and cook it over natural hickory wood chips.

-After either process, when the smoking and cooking step is complete, the turkey is ready for shipment to its new home and can be eaten at any time.
+After either process, when the smoking and cooking step is complete, the turkey is ready for shipment to its new home and can be eaten anytime.

 How to Cook a Turkey